 Need everything to be perfect and will the possibility of an imperfection drive you crazy?
 No worries, we have many other farmhouse sink materials you can consider.
-A stainless steel farmhouse sink would be a good choice.
+A stainless steel farmhouse sink or a granite/quartz composite farmhouse sink would both be good choices.
 For something more unique a stone farmhouse sink or a copper farmhouse sink sets the tone of natural elegance and luxury.

 To determine, if another farmhouse sink material would be better for you, read this post to review the farmhouse sink materials: pros and cons.